clemak27/linux_setup/README.md

 - `other`
   Some file that did'nt really fit into an other folder.
 - `plasma`
-  KDE Plasma color theme and some othe customization
+  KDE Plasma color theme and some other customization.
 - `polybar`
   Polybar dotfiles
 - `README.md`